-Last but not least, as the Company has obtained approval from the Ministry of International Trade and Industry to resume operation at 50% of its workforce during the Movement Control Order ("MCO") period, the Company is committed to ensure its adaptation and compliance with the Standard Operating Procedures stipulated as well as the rules and guidelines on health precautions and strict movement control from Ministry of Health Malaysia and other related enforcement agencies.
-The Company has submitted the registers of employees that are involved in the operations during MCO and complied with the requirement of ensuring the registered employees' movement is confined only to leaving their homes to and fro from the factory/ premise.
-In view of the recent outbreak of COVID-19 pandemic, in order to provide a safe and healthy working environment to employees, sufficient and appropriate briefings were given to employees in relation to the pandemic and the preventive measures that are required to be taken.
-Employees are always required to comply strictly with the guidelines and preventive measures required by the Ministry of Health Malaysia.
+As the Companies have successfully obtained approval from the Ministry of International Trade and Industry ("MITI") to resume its operation at 50% of its workforce during the MCO period, the Company is committed to ensure its adaptation and compliance with the SOPs stipulated as well as the regulations and guidelines on health precautions and strict movement control issued by the Ministry of Health Malaysia, Ministry of Defence Malaysia and other related regulatory bodies.
+The Companies submitted the registers of employees that are involved in the operations during MCO and complied with the requirement of ensuring the registered employees' movements are confined only to leaving their homes to and fro from the factory/ premise.

+In view of the ongoing outbreak of COVID-19 pandemic, in order to provide a safe and healthy working environment to employees, sufficient and appropriate briefings were given to employees in relation to the pandemic and the preventive measures required to be taken.
+Employees are always required to comply strictly with the guidelines and preventive measures required by the Ministry of Health Malaysia and Ministry of Defence Malaysia.
+A formal memorandum in relation to COVID-19 prevention enhancement is issued by Ornapaper too in serving as a reminder of the precautions and safety measures exercised by the Group to ensure everyone in the premises in protected form COVID-19 infection.
+The precaution steps are reviewed and improved from time to time with reference to the ongoing situation and government's guidelines and SOPs to safeguard the safety and health of our employees, lorry drivers, suppliers, customers, contractors and visitors.